chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 However, it's one of the most controversial extensions at the same time.
 Some people suggest avoiding this extension no matter what.
 Some prefer to use it everywhere.
-In this blog post, I'm going to review this extension under any possible angle and tell when to use and when not to use it.
+In this blog post, I'm going to review this extension under any possible angle and tell you when to use and when _not_ to use it.

 ## What is RecordWildCards?